 It’s hard to find a movie buff—especially among the younger generation—who doesn’t love Wes Anderson.
 Finding one who doesn’t know him is harder still.
 Anderson is arguably one of the most well-known directors today and majority of his films have become cult classics adored for the quirky characters that populate the stories and the director’s distinct and visually-appealing aesthetic.

-Wes Anderson’s upcoming stop-motion animated film, Isle of Dogs, is set to be commercially released on late March 2018.
-Here’s everything we know about the movie so far:
+Wes Anderson’s upcoming stop-motion animated film, Isle of Dogs, is set to hit Philippine theaters by May 30.
+Here’s everything we know about it so far:

 1. It is set in a dystopian future Japan where all dogs have been quarantined on a remote island.